SuziAI/KuiSCIMA/README.md

 }
 ```

-## Annotation Remarks
+## Documentation
+For the details of what editions of *Baishidaoren Gequ* are contained in KuiSCIMA, preprocessing, dataset composition
+etc., refer to the [chapter in my dissertation](kuiscima_documentation.pdf).
 See the [annotation remarks](annotation_remarks.pdf) for additional comments on annotations of unclear notation
 instances in KuiSCIMA.

 ## Content List
 See the [content list](kuiscima_contents.pdf) for a complete listing of all the contents in KuiSCIMA.

+## Artificial Dataset
+In addition, the folder `artificial_suzipu_dataset` contains 36 handwritten (by me) instances of all 77 *suzipu* classes,
+even the ones that do not occur in the original *Baishidaoren Gequ*.
+This data is not yet used, since all my attempts to
+train models with this artificial data included resulted in worse overall performance.